vladimirpavk/ExpressTSAngular2/README.md

 **Client application** in *typescript* is located in **./client/app/ts** files folder.

-Folder **./client/app/js** contains transpiled client application and is populated by gulp build system.
+Folder **./client/app/js** (reach with /js) contains transpiled client application and is populated by gulp build system.
 Folder contains files needed for deployment.
 Client application is compiled whenever you make changes to any file in **./client/app/ts** folder.

-Folder **./client/app/ts** contains following files
+Folder **./client/app/ts** (reach with /ts) contains following files

 ```
 app.component.ts